practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 #### Rust

-From point of view of Valgrind even Rust is potentially not a (totally) "memory safe" language.
+From point of view of Valgrind, even Rust is potentially not a (totally) "memory safe" language.
 After the Rust based executable exited, there were _still reachable: 8,192 bytes in 1 blocks_.

 In my [Rust program](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Rust/random_bitstring_and_flexible_password_generator.rs), it's this line of source code which causes the memory leak: